pasqal-io/emulators/docs/advanced/config.md

 # Explanation of config values

-The following config values to EMU-MPS relate to the functioning of the tdvp algorithm used to evolve the quantum state in time, and will be explained in more detail below:
+The following config values to emu-mps relate to the functioning of the tdvp algorithm used to evolve the quantum state in time, and will be explained in more detail below:

 - dt
 - precision